on4kjm/FLEcli/README.md

 ## Installing
 The tool is installed by downloading and unpacking the archive for your operating system.

-A version is available for Windows, MacOS, Linux and ARM (RaspeberyPi).
+A version is available for Windows, MacOS, Linux and ARM (RaspberryPi).
 Most of them are available as 32 or 64 bit applications.
 A docker version is also available.